TimMorrisDev/MS3-sustainable-supper/README.md

 ### Business goals

 - To promote more sustainable eating habits.
-    - We have a large database of recipes we feel match our criterea of healthy and sustainable.
+    - We have a large database of recipes we feel match our criteria of healthy and sustainable.
 By offering users the option to search using their existing ingredients, we encourage our users to waste less food and try new way of eating better.
 - To allow users to find delicious and healthy food to cook.
-    - The combined effect of displaying clear information about what the communtiy is enjoying and make, along with an easy-to-use search feature makes it easy for our users to find just the right recipe to make.
+    - The combined effect of displaying clear information about what the community is enjoying and make, along with an easy-to-use search feature makes it easy for our users to find just the right recipe to make.
 - To track what people are most enjoying cooking to help future development / customer engagement strategies.
     - The 'most made' and 'user favourite' section provides a quick view of what our community is enjoying.
 The admin area allows us to view in more detail the kind things people are saving and adding to their profiles.
 As well as being able to see the kind of ingredients people more commonly have to inform future recipe additions to the site.